psychcomposite/psychcomposite.github.io/framework/primitives/reconciling.md

 # Reconciling (R)

->Relatively low need to enforce order/structure in the outside world.
+>A preference to reconcile with external ambiguity, instead of enforcing your own order and structure in the outside world.

 ## Linkages

 ### Proxies

-* High score on ambiguity tolerance
+* Ambiguity tolerance

-### Partial overlap

-* Low score on Orderliness subfacet of Big-5 trait Conscientousnes
+* Low score on 'Orderliness' in the Big Five

+### Neurophysiological presentation

+* Low activity in anterior cingulate cortex (ACC)